benhoff/blog/content/pyqt-hello-world.rst

 .. code-block:: console

   $ mkdir pyqt
-  $ chdir pyqt
+  $ cd pyqt

 Create Virtual Environment
 --------------------------

-We're going to create and activate a virtual environment, so that your global site-packages stays clean.
+We're going to create and activate a virtual environment, so that your global site-packages stay clean.
 Hard to keep track of which project, installed which dependencies, otherwise.

 .. code-block:: console